 Spikenard essential oil may cause eye irritation.

-While the optimal dosage has not been established, clinical trials have used a dosage of 12 g/day of the powdered root [R].
+The only clinical trial used a dosage of 12 g/day of powdered root .

-Users report Jatamansi oil effectively treats inflammation from colds sores and acne within a few hours.
-When applied to the skin, users report a reduction in wrinkles and more youthful appearance.
+Users reported that Jatamansi oil effectively treated inflammation from cold sores and acne within a few hours.
+When applied to the skin, users reported a reduction in wrinkles and a more youthful appearance.

-The oil helps users naturally treat headaches, anxiety, and pain.
-Many users apply Jatamansi oil to the legs after exercise to treat leg cramps and sore feet.
-Users report it also works great as a sleep aid and natural treatment for insomnia.
+The oil reportedly helped users naturally treat headaches, anxiety, and pain.
+Many users applied Jatamansi oil to the legs after exercise to treat leg cramps and sore feet.
+Users reported it also worked as a sleep aid and natural treatment for insomnia.

-Other users report the oil is very pungent when sniffed from the bottle, but becomes a more subtle scent with a few drops.
-Other than that, there are no reported side effects or overdoses.
+Other users complained that the oil was very pungent when sniffed from the bottle, but becomes a more subtle scent with a few drops.
+Other than that, there were no reported side effects or overdoses.